 - Plain pasta with olive oil.
 Cook a large batch for several meals, including dinner.
 (Or cooked in chicken broth, as I did here.)

-- Ramen with mild (not spicy!) broth; you can purchase Annie Chun’s Ramen House, but only use a small drop of sauce.
+- Ramen with mild (not spicy!) broth; you can purchase Annie Chun’s Soup Bowl, but only use a small drop of sauce.

 - Canned tuna with olive oil instead of mayonnaise, on bread, crackers or rolled up in a tortilla and sliced into pinwheels.